Implications of NICER for neutron star matter: the QHC21 equation of state: Neutron Star Structure

+Purely nucleonic models achieve stiff equations of state by having repulsive three- or more-body forces at short distance.
+Including only few-body forces, such models constrained by low density experiments lead to slow growth in $c_s^2$, as seen in the Togashi curve in Fig.~\ref{fig:cs2-nb_A-D}.
+Quicker growth requires more-body forces whose dominance would invalidate using nucleons as effective degrees of freedom.
+The rapid growth of $c_s^2$ found in QHC21 is unlikely to be achieved by nucleonic models, differentiating QHC from nuclear models.

-The peak in the sound velocity is a novel feature of dense QCD matter at finite baryon density, as originally pointed out phenomenologically by \cite{Masuda:2012ed} and recently analyzed theoretically by \cite{Kojo:2021hqh}.
-It does not exist in a hot QCD plasma \citep{HotQCD:2014kol}, where the speed of sound develops a dip instead of a peak in the crossover region.
+The peak in the sound velocity is a novel feature of the crossover at finite baryon density, as originally pointed out phenomenologically by \cite{Masuda:2012ed} and recently analyzed theoretically by \cite{McLerran:2018hbz,Kojo:2021ugu,Kojo:2021hqh} in terms of the quark substructure of baryons and quark Pauli blocking.
+In the crossover domain, quark Pauli blocking puts kinematic constraints on baryons pushing them to be relativistic.
+In quark descriptions, relativistic quarks start to contribute directly to the thermodynamic pressure even before the quark Fermi sea is established.

+The theoretical estimates \cite{Kojo:2021ugu,Kojo:2021hqh} suggest that quark Pauli blocking effects set in around $\sim 1$-$3n_0$, radically increasing the non-relativistic pressure $\sim n^{5/3}/m_{_N} $ (where $m_{_N}$ is the nucleon mass) to the relativistic behavior $\sim N_c n^{4/3} $, where $N_c(=3)$ counts the number of quarks in a baryon.
+The corresponding changes in the energy density are modest; $ \sim m_{_N} n$ in non-relativistic regime and $\sim N_c n^{4/3}$ in relativistic regime are comparable in the crossover domain.
+Such a rapid growth in pressure with modest change in energy density leads to rapid enhancement of $c_s^2$.
+As this transient regime comes to a close, both the pressure and energy density scale as in relativistic regime and hence $c_s^2$ eventually relaxes to $1/3$, leaving a sound velocity peak in the crossover domain.

+A sound velocity peak of relativistic origin does not exist in a hot QCD plasma \citep{HotQCD:2014kol}, where the speed of sound develops a dip instead of a peak in the crossover region.
 The finite temperature transition from a hadron resonance gas to a quark gluon plasma is largely driven by non-relativistic resonances which are energetically disfavored but are important due to their large entropies.
 Such entropic effects are absent in cold dense matter.

 Finally, we compare the pressure in QHC21 with constraints deduced by the NICER analyses.
 Figure~\ref{fig:Prho} shows the pressure in QHC21 as a function of the baryon mass density, $\rho = m_{_N} n$, where $m_{_N} = 1.67\times 10^{-24}$ g is the nucleon mass.
 Then Fig.~\ref{fig:e-P} compares the pressure as a function of baryon chemical potential $\mu_{_B}$, with the constraint ``All Measurements (Gaussian Process)'' in \cite{Miller:2021qha} at a 95\%CL.\footnote{ The error bands in Fig.~~\ref{fig:Prho} are primarily at larger $P$ at given $n$ than the QHC21 curves, while in Fig.~\ref{fig:e-P} they occur for smaller $P$ at given $\mu_{_B}$.
 This reversal is a consequence of thermodynamics.
 For example, if the energy density, $\varepsilon$, is scaled by a factor $1+\eta$ at fixed $n$, then $P$ and $\mu_{_B}$ are similarly scaled.
 But at fixed $\mu_{_B}$, the scaling of $P$ has the opposite sign: $\delta P|_{\mu_{_B}} = - \eta \varepsilon $.} The QHC21 equations of state are quite consistent with the NICER inferences.